hline

 When we think about the tallit as a prayer closet, we picture a private area for prayer, one-on-one with HaShem.
 In this way, the priest is given a very personal connection to HaShem.

-Aaron was known for his peace-making.
+Aaron was know for his peace-making.

 Mishnah Pirke Abot 1:12 Hillel said: Be a disciple of Aaron, loving peace and pursuing peace, loving people and bringing them close to Torah.